WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 4. Under Access permissions select "Read & Write".
 5. Select "Generate"

 Your PAT token has now been created and is ready for use.
+Using "Read & Write" as the permissions for the PAT should be perfect for our overall goals, this way you will have all the same permissions as if you logged in with your username and password.

 <br />